 Probably the most exciting thing that had happened to her in the last two months was the little science project she had volunteered in, and was held at their town hall area in the cafeteria two weeks ago.

 TrendBuzz, being the crazily creative entity that it was, decided to use the live feed feature of Facebook yet again and had a few of its staffers do a crazy experiment for all of its Facebook followers to see: "How Long Does It Take For a Balloon Filled With Talcum Powder to Explode?"

 A group of six staffers banded together to find out just how long, exactly, it would take to blow up a giant balloon filled with talcum powder.
 The question, in fact, was so important that more than 100,000 people stopped what they were doing Thursday afternoon to watch the answer unfold.

 YOU ARE READING

-The Experiment © [Completed]Fanfiction
+The Experiment © [Completed]Romance

 Two people afraid of commitment are put together in a work-related assignment to try out the married life for three months.
 Will this experience change their views on relationships?
-Will it make them fall in love?
-Or are the two of them just headed...
+Will it make them fall in love, or are the two of them just headed...